SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-manage-identities-and-governance-for-azure-administrators.md

 ---
 title: "Manage identities and governance for Azure administrators"
-excerpt: "Learn how to manage users, subscriptions, role-based access control (RBAC), and governance in Azure."
+excerpt: "Learn how to manage identities and governance in Azure."
 type: collection
 price: Free
 length: PT8H47M